Shreya-P02/Keelvar-An-Agentic-AI-Case-Study/README.md

 - Manual, time-consuming sourcing done with the use of spreadsheets lead to inefficiencies and errors.
 [3]
 - Limited ability to review detailed supplier offers across various restrictions and compromises.
 [8]
-- Missing Insight into ideal supplier pairings, hindering smart data choices.
+- Missing insight into ideal supplier pairings, hindering smart data choices.
 [8]
 - Difficulty responding quickly to market changes due to reactive and slow procurement processes.
 [15]
 - Over-dependence on routine manual jobs such as issuing RFQs and reviewing bids.[8]
 - Poor oversight of supplier relationships and dependencies as supply chains get more complex.
 [4]